blurringtheboundaries/sound-ideas/README.md

 A collection of digital instruments and collaborative music-making tools for the web.

-This resource was developed in collaboration with [National accessArts Centre](https://accessarts.ca/) as part of their Digital Now project, through online collaboration and a series of workshops (2021-2023).
+This resource was developed in collaboration with [National accessArts Centre](https://accessarts.ca/) as part of their Digital Now project ([accessartsmusic.ca](https://accessartsmusic.ca/)), through online collaboration and a series of workshops (2021-2023).

 # Development notes

 Many of the instruments included started life during workshops with [National accessArts Centre](https://accessarts.ca/) and [Blurring the Boundaries Arts](https://blurringtheboundaries.org/), using web socket connections to allow multiple users to collaborate in real time.
 For the time being, we have removed the web socket connections and replaced them with a single user interface.

+Each instrument represents a template for use by artists at the NaAC and beyond.

+We have included embeddable versions of the instruments to be used within other websites (e.g. the NaAC website, Wordpress), and a gallery page to showcase the individual instruments.

+We've used pug templates to generate the HTML, and a combination of vanilla JS and jQuery for the front-end functionality.
+The JS relies heavily on libraries developed by Charles Matthews during the project and during our CAMIN research.
+For an overview, go to [https://www.npmjs.com/~matthewscharles](https://www.npmjs.com/~matthewscharles).

+Please see the [wiki](https://github.com/blurringtheboundaries/sound-ideas/wiki) for more information.

 ## Pages in development
 - [x] [Home](https://blurringtheboundaries.github.io/sound-ideas/)